 2. Work Toward Full EHR Integration

-Most EHRs are designed to store, document, share, retrieve data on patient care.
+Most EHRs are designed to store, document, share, and retrieve data on patient care.
 They work well as standalone repositories of information for physicians to treat patients effectively.

 That is why adding robust appointment scheduling or CRM apps to the suite of applications in the organization is essential for the effective utilization of EHR data.